abhishek2024/Chatbot-Deep-Learning/README.md

  * hybrid ML/DL/Rule-based architecture as a current approach
  * support of modular dialog system design
  * end-to-end deep learning architecture as a long-term goal
- * component-based software engineering, maximization of reusability
+ * reader-based software engineering, maximization of reusability
  * multiple alternative solutions for the same NLP task to enable flexible data-driven configuration
  * easy extension and benchmarking